Restless Chipotle

 Instructions

-• Add the water and the sugar to the yeast in the large bowl of your mixer, or a large bowl if doing this by hand.
+• Add the water and the sugar to the yeast in the large mixer bowl, or a large bowl if doing this by hand.

 • Let stand 5 minutes.
 The mixture will be bubbly.